 In Excelsis Deo (set 9 years before Voodoo Doll -- complete, posted.
 Original: the '70s show Frank & Joe as kids).

-Blood Circles: The SF Vampire (set two months after the end of Doll -- now being posted.
+Blood Circles: The SF Vampire (set two months after the end of Doll -- posted, complete.
 Original.)

-Arson & Old Lace (Frank/Nancy, and based on the ep of the same name -- work in progress, not yet posted)
+Arson & Old Lace (Frank/Nancy, based on the ep of the same name -- work in progress, upcoming)